4ita/udacity-project-3/README.md

 npm run dev
 ```

+## Why web3 is adopted

+I use web3 to connect the wallet provider (metamask) to this web application.

 ## Built With

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
-* [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
-to make the web faster, safer, and more open.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.